samShazamKazam/haskell-image-obj-detection/README.md

 # heb-haskell

-A service which accepts images and tries to detect images in them.
+A service which accepts images and tries to detect objects in them.

 API endpoints:
 - GET http://localhost:8080/images/<ID>